Shnitselon/shell-L1-template/README.md

 ```

-- run compile_driver.bat (will be created in a "dist" directory)
+- run compile_driver.bat (the compiled driver will be created in a "dist" directory)

 Test in CloudShell: